Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

 Follow these instructions for Setting the Default Object Types for Facebook.

 Now we’re going to move on to setting the title, description and image for your homepage.

 Where you set this will depend on whether your homepage is set to display your latest posts, or is set to a static page.
 If you’re not sure, just go to Settings » Reading on your site and check the Your homepage displays setting.

 If your homepage displays your latest posts, then follow these instructions for Setting the Facebook Social Meta When Your Homepage Displays Your Latest Posts.

 If your homepage displays a static page, then follow these instructions for Setting the Facebook Social Meta When Your Homepage Displays a Static Page.

 Individual Page/Post Settings

-Now that we’ve set the Facebook settings for the homepage, let’s set the title, description and image for individual post or page.
+Now that we’ve set the Facebook settings for the homepage, let’s set the title, description and image for an individual post or page.

 Follow these instructions for Configuring the Facebook Settings for Your Content.